ohadosnat/Music-Player/README.md

 2. Making sure all the DOM manipulations and Repeat/Shuffle work:
     - Song title, artist, current time in song & song's duration.
     - Next/Previous & Repeat/Shuffle buttons
-3. Change the theme's colour based on the song's album artwork:
+3. Change the theme's color based on the song's album artwork:
     - The solution I found didn't work as I wanted.
 So I had to change it a bit. <br>
     **The Idea:** Creating a new `canvas` element with the image, size it down to `1x1` and grabbing the image data.
-After that, I'm also converting the colour data from `RGB` to `HSL` to control the saturation/lightness later on (using a function).
+After that, I'm also converting the color data from `RGB` to `HSL` to control the saturation/lightness later on (using a function).
     - When I had the `HSL` data, I used it on the buttons and based on the lightness, I changed the color lightness so it would look good.
     - Also worth mentioning - The play/pause icon is the darker version of the main color.<br>
     **How I implemented it:**